P061C

 What P061C means

 Because engine speed underpins nearly every control function, an unreliable internal RPM value can cause widespread driveability symptoms and may trigger limp mode.
-Diagnosis should start with the crankshaft sensor and its circuit before moving to PCM evaluation.
+Diagnosis should start with the crankshaft sensor and its circuit before moving to module evaluation.

 Common causes